 My Rating Scale

 10 = The pinnacle of my anime experience.
-No more satisfaction can be derived from any medium of entertainment - anime, manga, book, movie etc. My absolute favourites. (eg. Shinsekai Yori, Durarara!!)
+No more satisfaction can be derived from any medium of entertainment - anime, manga, literature, film etc. My absolute favourites. (eg. Shinsekai Yori, Durarara!!)

-9 = An absolutely fantastic anime that presented themselves to be stellar in all factors I care about.
-In some cases, hardly distinguishable from my 10s. (eg. Fate/Zero, Haikyuu!!)
+9 = A fantastic anime that presented itself to be stellar in all relevant factors.
+In some cases, hardly distinguishable from my 10s. (eg. Kotonoha no Niwa, Haikyuu!!)

-8 = Excellent.
-These represent some of my best experiences in anime in some genres.
+8 = Excellent - These represent some of my best experiences in anime in some genres usually held back by only a couple major factors.
 Marathon material. (eg. Shigatsu wa Kimi no Uso, Oreigaru S2)

 7 = A great show.
 Captivating enough for me to watch several episodes in one sitting. (eg. Noragami, KnB S1, Parasyte)